-- (a) The permittee shall notify the Director in an electronic format of his or her intent to demonstrate mechanical integrity at least 30 days prior to such demonstration.
-At the discretion of the Director, a shorter time period may be allowed. - (b) Reports of mechanical integrity demonstrations which include logs must include an interpretation of results by a knowledgeable log analyst.
-The permittee shall report in an electronic format the results of a mechanical integrity demonstration within the time period specified in Section O(4) of this permit.
+- (a) The permittee shall notify the Director in an electronic format of his or her intent to demonstrate mechanical integrity at least thirty (30) days prior to such demonstration.
+At the discretion of the Director a shorter time period may be allowed. - (b) Reports of mechanical integrity demonstrations which include logs must include an interpretation of results by a knowledgeable log analyst.
+The permittee shall report in an electronic format the results of a mechanical integrity demonstration within the time period specified in Section N(4) of this permit.

-4. Gauge and Meter Calibration - The permittee shall calibrate all gauges used in mechanical integrity demonstrations and other required monitoring to an accuracy of not less than 0.5 percent of full scale, within one year prior to each required test.
+4. Gauge and Meter Calibration - The permittee shall calibrate all gauges used in internal mechanical integrity demonstrations and other required monitoring to an accuracy of not less than 0.5 percent of full scale, within one year prior to each required test.
+The permittee shall calibrate all gauges and monitoring instruments used in the external mechanical integrity demonstrations as per manufacturer specifications.
 The date of the most recent calibration shall be noted on or near the gauge or meter.
 A copy of the calibration certificate shall be submitted to the Director in an electronic format with the report of the test.
 Pressure gauge resolution shall be no greater than five psi.
 Certain mechanical integrity and other testing may require greater accuracy and shall be identified in the procedure submitted to the Director prior to the test.